 Studying law at postgraduate level is an extremely valuable currency in the legal job market, as it demonstrates that you have commitment and capability.
-The LLM International Business Law Programme is designed to give you practical insights as well as theoretical knowledge of specific areas of law, in order to help you progress in your legal career.
-Upon completion of the Programme, you will be available to tackle complex legal issues arising from practical scenarios, to provide legal advice to clients accordingly, and to critically think about the underpinning principles of the areas of law you have chosen to study.
-The programme will also develop your practical transferable skills, including the ability to conduct independent research, both online and offline; time management, verbal and written communication, presenting and planning.
+The LLM Information Technology and Commerce programme has been designed to give you practical insights as well as theoretical knowledge of law, in order to help you progress in your legal career.
+Upon completion of the programme, you will be available to tackle complex legal issues arising from practical scenarios, to provide legal advice to clients accordingly, and to critically think about the underpinning principles of the areas of law you have chosen to study.
+The LLM will also develop your practical transferable skills, including the ability to conduct independent research, both online and offline; time management, verbal and written communication, presenting and planning.

-The LLM International Business Law programme aims to develop your legal skills within a structure that allows you to shape your degree towards those areas in which your interests match the School of Law's particular expertise, while maintaining an overall coherence in relation to your individual choice of modules.
+The LLM Information Technology and Commerce programme aims to develop your legal skills within a structure that allows you to shape your degree towards those areas in which your interests match the School of Law's particular expertise, while maintaining an overall coherence in relation to your individual choice of modules.

-The programme is designed to draw on the research strengths of the School's academic staff who are active at the cutting edge of international and national legal reform and development.
+The LLM degree programmes are designed to draw on the research strengths of the School's academic staff who are active at the cutting edge of international and national legal reform and development.
 The expertise of the staff has been recognised as being of international excellence, and in the School of Law we are strongly committed to providing the very best learning experience for all our students in a friendly, stimulating and research-led environment.